tim-p95/SPL-WISE-2018/SPL_WeatherTourism_02weatherAnalysis/README.md

 fa.diagram(rotated_factor, simple = FALSE, cut = 0, digits = 3, errors = TRUE)

 #As expected beforehand, the different temperature variables load heavily on the same factor.
 Therefore
-#it is sensible to reduce them to one variable representing the temperature, i.e. average temperature
+#it is sensible to reduce them to one variable representing the temperature, i.e. average temperature.
-#sunhours are left as an individual column.
+#Sunhours are left as an individual column.

 ## use average temperature as single temperature variable (deleting other temperature columns)
 tourism[, c(5:6, 8, 10)] = NULL